Information Discrepancy in Strategic Learning: Introduction

-The lack of transparency in the deployed scoring rule impacts agents' strategic investments on their attributes.
-While ``hiding'' the exact scoring rule can have positive effects in settings where the agents are trying to game the outcomes of the decision rule, it can also have adverse effects when agents are genuinely trying to improve their outcomes. {Agents may also have different information sources to learn about the deployed scoring rule.
-This is especially the case when the population is naturally clustered (due to e.g., their demographic, geographic, and culture differences) and people have the tendency of \emph{observation learning} \citep{obs, imitation}---that is, the agents learn by observing individuals within their communities.} For example, when applying for a loan at a specific bank, individuals may learn from the past experiences of their peers (i.e., their applications and loan decisions) in order to gauge the decision rule.
-As a result, individuals from different peer-networks may form different ideas about the decision rule, which can further lead to different strategic investments and outcomes.
-Furthermore, in reality, there is often a regulatory requirement that the same decision rule is used on all subgroups (due to e.g., the risk of redlining \cite{redline}).
-Thus, the decision-maker cannot use group-specific decision rules to mitigate the adverse effects of information discrepancy.
+{As the actual scoring rule in effect is not directly observable, agents naturally attempt to infer it using other sources of information, which may differ greatly across different individuals.} This is the case when the population is naturally clustered (due to e.g., their demographic, geographic, and cultural differences) and people have the tendency of \emph{observational learning} \citep{obs, imitation,Pathological,Conformity} ---that is, agents learn by observing others within their communities.
+For example, when applying for a loan at a specific bank, individuals may learn from the past experiences of their peers/friends (i.e., their applications and loan decisions) to gauge the decision rule.
+Hence, individuals from different peer-networks may form different ideas about the decision rule, which in turn can lead to disparities in strategic investments and outcomes.
+To make things worse, there is often a regulatory requirement that the \emph{same} decision rule be used on all sub-populations (due to e.g., the risk of redlining \cite{redline,rothstein2017color}), prohibiting the use of group-specific decision rules by the decision-maker for to mitigate the adverse effects of information discrepancy.

-Our goal is to study ways in which a decision-maker (henceforth referred to as the \emph{principal}) can impact agents from different subgroups by choosing a scoring rule that maximizes the social welfare of the whole population after they respond to it.
-To the best of our knowledge, our work introduces a first framework to study information discrepancies in the context of strategic learning.